-The Bulgarian Empire
+The Bulgarian Empire last edited by

 Colonel Stoychev was among the junior of the higher ups in the government, but one of the most potent, he was surprised he was to welcome the Commissioner for Peacekeeping to Bulgaria.
 He assumed it was because, he was the Colonel for Intelligence for Bulgaria, and knew Callaghan down to what she ate last Saturday afternoon(It was a two course meal, with dessert five minutes before Dinner as a snack).
 He checked the time using his gold encrusted watch, a gift from the Imperial President himself, the plane was to be a few minutes late due to a massive storm.
 In the mean time, the Colonel had more pressing matters to deal with; mainly those concerned with Bulgarians Allied for Freedom.
 The irony of the matter is Stoychev was the main ringleader in this organization, a fact which has helped keep the BAFF in the shadows.

 "Excuse me for a moment, I must go relieve myself," the Colonel told his colleagues many of which were just pencil pushers in the lower echelons of the government.
 He waked the deserted airport, noting how cleaning crews were still around making sure everything was still kept clean.
 He arrived at the bathrooms, his contact was on time.
 The man was in casual clothing, possibly trying not to bring attention to the already unusual passenger at the air port.